Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Fibromyalgia with widespread muscle pain.

-Osteoporosis with an increased risk of fractures.
+Osteoporosis with an increased risk of bone fractures.

 Carpal tunnel syndrome with nerve damage in the hand.